Dinosaur History with Humans

 The word Dinosaurs did not exist until the mid 1800’s, before the 1800’s people knew Dinosaurs as Dragons, and evidence of this is littered all through dinosaur history.

 Before the word dinosaur was invented, people referred to these large reptiles as Dragons.
-Not only in literature but all throughout the world, every known writing and culture referred to and depicted many species of Dinosaurs as we know them today, but always referred to them as Dragons.
+Not only in literature but all throughout the world, every known writing and culture referred to and depicted many species of Dinosaurs as we know them today, but always referred to them as Dragons, accounting for dinosaur history.

 Ancient world cultures describe all these creatures as Dragons; it was not until much later that the word Dinosaur (which means ‘Terrible Lizard’) was even invented.